mt1976/frantic-mass/README.md

 # Frantic Mass

-Frantic Mass is a health and fitness tracking application written in Go.
-It provides tools for tracking weight, BMI, goals, and other health-related metrics, with a modular architecture and support for web-based interfaces.
+Frantic Mass is a modular, cross-platform health and fitness tracking application written in Go.
+It allows users to track weight, BMI, and fitness goals via a web interface.
+The backend uses StormDB for data storage and the chi router for HTTP endpoints.
+The frontend leverages Pico.css and Bootstrap Icons for a clean, responsive UI.
+The project supports Docker for easy deployment, includes utility scripts, and is structured for extensibility with clear separation of data access, business logic, background jobs, and web handlers.
+Configuration is managed via TOML files, and the app provides endpoints for BMI calculation, enrichment, and weight projection.

 [![Go](https://github.com/mt1976/frantic-mass/actions/workflows/go.yml/badge.svg?branch=main)](https://github.com/mt1976/frantic-mass/actions/workflows/go.yml)
 [![Dependabot Updates](https://github.com/mt1976/frantic-mass/actions/workflows/dependabot/dependabot-updates/badge.svg)](https://github.com/mt1976/frantic-mass/actions/workflows/dependabot/dependabot-updates)